 What are we doing currently?
 Where do they see this in our strategic plan?
 What can we improve on?/What are the next steps?
-Objective 1 1.
-Ensure places of learning are safe, inclusive and free of racism, discrimination and bullying.
-The Steiner curriculum allows for implied learning about more than on truth and is rich in increasing children's understanding of the world around them without judgement.
+Objective 1 Ensure places of learning are safe, inclusive and free of racism, discrimination and bullying. judgement.
 This translates into a very open minded acceptance and appreciation of what and who 'is', without the need for creating norms that are adhered to.
 Goal 1: The special character of the school is strong in connecting with the world that is and the children are learning this by being in this environment.
 Goal 2: Continually increasing the understanding of the history and the identity of New Zealand, the children will be better equipped to be in this ever changing and bicultural world.
 Goal 4: Increasing the understanding of our special character as well as making sure that the community as whole continues on the journey of te ao and te reo Māori learning, will ensure that both parts of who we are are alive and lived in school and at home.
 Reviewing and discuss how gender is approached in our stories and whether or not there is a need to add to this in order to reflect the changing world and the children in it.
-2. Have high aspirations for every learner/ākonga, and support these by partnering with their whanau and Every learner is looked at as an individual learner and supported in regards to academic, social and cultural needs to develop their identity in all aspects of their being.
+2. Have high aspirations for every learner/ākonga, ar support these by partnering with their whanau and Every learner is looked at as an individual learner and supported in regards to academic, social and cultural needs to develop their identity in all aspects of their being.
 Goal 1: Supporting the learning experience through appropriate programs, teacher development and assessment as appropriate.
 Goal 2: Including teachers and whānau in learning of te ao, tikanga Invite parents and the children to present and represent their culture at as many opportunities as possible, e.g. international food at the fair.

 communities to and te reo Māori to recognise our design and deliver bicultural environment.
 Recognising education that identity and cultural background of responds to their families and children and needs, and sustains appreciating differences. their identities, languages and Goal 4: The community is regularly cultures. invited in through parent evenings, parent experiences, working bees, fairs, cultural events and special character events.
 Objective 2 3.
-Reduce barriers to education for all, including for Māori Teacher aide support for children who require it and support from the wider Dunedin learning support Goal 1: Students with learning needs are supported through a teacher aide as well as differentiated learning Every student will have a CEP developed for their particular needs, this is and Pacific network. plans. discussed with whānau, learners/ākonga, teachers and the teacher disabled Developing and increasing Goal 2: Children have the space and aide. learners/ākonga and understanding of cultures and time to find themselves as learners those with learning languages and creating time and within their wider identity.
-A weekly, structured and support needs. space to share and celebrate together manageable te reo Māori support needs. are a lived part of our community.
+Reduce barriers to Teacher aide support for children Goal 1: Students with learning needs Every student will have a education for all, who require it and support from the are supported through a teacher aide CEP developed for their including for Māori wider Dunedin learning support as well as differentiated learning particular needs, this is and Pacific network. plans. discussed with whānau, learners/ākonga, teachers and the teacher disabled Developing and increasing Goal 2: Children have the space and aide. learners/ākonga and understanding of cultures and time to find themselves as learners those with learning languages and creating time and within their wider identity.
+A weekly, structured and support needs. space to share and celebrate together manageable te reo Māori are a lived part of our community.
 Goal 2: Kaupapa Māori impulse learning program for all group is a space for the community to teachers to then take into come together and be part of the the classrooms. understanding of the foundations for te ao and te reo Māori.
 Goal 2: Partnership with Puketeraki will be an important part of our wider community building, including iwi and